Why Construction Science at the University of Oklahoma? Emmilea, Herman and Reajina tell their stories.

 What are the chances of getting financial support?

-In 2016, Graduate students received over $25,000 dollars in scholarships.
+In 2020, over $35,000 was awarded to our graduate students.
 All grad students are able to submit for scholarships from October 1 to February 1 each year through the OU Centralized Academic Scholarship Hub (CASH).
 Once a student applies through CASH, their application is enrolled in to several scholarships which they are eligible to receive.

 Teaching, Graduate and Research Assistantships (TA, GA, RA)